 The cytometry has been mainly designed for two purposes: continuous monitoring of the phytoplankton and its photosynthetic activity (FRRF, and Ac-s) and morphological analysis for population analysis and correlation with genomic analyses (FlowCAM).
 The protocol we used was developed with Michael Sieracki Laboratory using whole water samples in both Fluorescence and Auto-image modes from Surface and DCM water sample.
 In addition, one run of the 20 µm net tow after screening through a 180 screen was added.
 This sampling strategy quantitatively characterize the microplankton (15 to >300 µm) in the pumped water samples, and 2) qualitatively assess and record the diversity in the 20 – 180 µm fraction of the 20 µm net sample.
 The quantitative characterization (1) yields phytoplankton and total particle abundance and size spectra, as well as images of the particles.
 The qualitative assessment of the net material (2) gives a quick look at the dominant morphotypes collected, and records these images for future characterization of morphological diversity.

 The Tara Oceans FlowCAM was successfully set up, calibrated, and first operated at Station 18 off Malta by Michael Sieracki.
 FlowCAM samples were run on all subsequent 153 stations according to the protocol, with some variations due to weather conditions, sampling.

-The TARA Oceans expedition has achieved his first goal in March 2012 in Lorient, France and we are currently running the analysis of the entire dataset using advanced semi-automated image analysis tools (R, ImageJ, Zoo/Phytoimage) and the database can be accessed here.
+The TARA Oceans expedition has achieved his first goal in March 2012 in Lorient, France and we are currently running the analysis of the entire dataset using advanced semi-automated image analysis tools (R, ImageJ, Zoo/Phytoimage).